 1) How Does a Chapter 13 Dismissal Refund Work?

-Furthermore, your bankruptcy attorney may have a claim against the funds for unpaid professional fees.
-In some cases, the refund could be subject to a wage garnishment order or IRS levy, because the bankruptcy automatic stay is no longer in effect after a dismissal.
-The automatic stay is what prevented creditors from taking actions to collect debts during the Chapter 13 case.
-The automatic stay ends when a case is dismissed or closed.
+Also, your bankruptcy attorney may make a claim on those funds for unpaid professional fees.
+In some cases, the refund could also be subject to a wage garnishment order or an IRS levy.
+This is because the bankruptcy automatic stay is no longer in effect after a dismissal.
+Without the stay, creditors can start taking actions to collect their debt again.